-- At the Flora Creek station, turbidity values range from 5.0 to 161.2 NTU with a median value of 27.3 NTU (Figure 6a & 6b). - This station was somewhat turbid for the entire season with values remaining below 60 NTU for a large portion of the season. - Turbidity was high at the beginning of the season due to late winter melt/freshet.
+- At the Flora Creek station, turbidity values range from 1.6 to 39.9 NTU with a median value of 4.3 NTU (Figure 6). - Turbidity is highest at the beginning of the season due to late winter melt/freshet.
 Other spikes are noted during and after significant precipitation events.
+This station is known for high turbidity values.

-Figure 6a: Turbidity and Precipitation - Flora Creek below TLH
+Figure 6: Turbidity and Precipitation - Flora Creek below TLH